datenanfragen/data/README.md

 # Company data for Datenanfragen.de

-This repository contains contact and privacy information for companies that fall under the scope of the EU GDPR.
+This repository contains a directory of contact information and privacy-related data on companies (and other organizations) under the scope of the EU GDPR, a directory of supervisory authorities for privacy concerns, a collection of templates for GDPR requests and a list of suggested companies to send access requests to.
 It is used to power the Datenanfragen.de company database but we warmly welcome you to use the data for your own projects!

 ## Contributing